sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   :envvar:`LDFLAG64`, and :envvar:`LD`.

 - :envar:`OPENBLAS_CONFIGURE` - adds additional configuration flags for
-  the OpenBLAS package that gets added to the make command.
+  the OpenBLAS package that gets added to the make command. (see :trac:`23272`)

 Sage uses the following environment variables when it runs: